hpe-dev-incubator/hpe-dev-portal/content/blog/accessing-hpe-data-fabric-s3-storage-from-spring-boot-s3-micro-service-deployed-in-k3s-cluster.md

 ![Swagger UI](/img/swagger-ui.png)

-In this blog , you learnt how data can be processed from edge to persistence store by creating data pipeline using different technology stack.
-The mentioned data pipeline is not limited to current use case but can be used in diversified microservice use cases.
+In this blog post, you learned how data can be processed from edge to a persistence store by creating a data pipeline using a different technology stack.
+The aforementioned data pipeline is not limited to this current use case but can be used in many diversified microservice use cases.